Find all of the angles on the geometrical diagrams.

 Develop the skills to construct and interpret pie charts in this self-marking set of exercises.

-A mixture of problems related to calculating the angles in polygons.
+A mixture of problems related to calculating the interior and exterior angles of polygons.

 Proof of Circle Theorems